 Sweden’s Membership in International Organizations

-Sweden and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, the Arctic Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
+Sweden and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, the Arctic Council, Organization for Security and Cooperation in Europe — which Sweden chairs in 2021, Organization for Economic Cooperation and Development, International Monetary Fund, International Atomic Energy Agency, World Bank, and World Trade Organization.
 Sweden also is an observer to the Organization of American States and a participant in the North Atlantic Treaty Organization’s (NATO) Enhanced Opportunities Partner (EOP) program.

 Principal embassy officials are listed in the Department’s Key Officers List.